thiedelab/microstructureInference/README.md

 ### Descriptions for training neural networks models

+###### To train the model, you would need synthetic training and validation data, which are simulated diffraction pattern (table of Bragg disks) with orientation labels
+###### The "./scripts" directory contains scripts for generating synthetic training and validation data (look below)
 ###### please make sure to make bash files in scripts directory executable by chmod +x

 ```bash